Sedentary Lifestyle Linked to Poor Health

-Implications Of A Sedentary Life
+Implications Of A Sedentary Life in Peoria IL

 “Sitting is the new smoking.”
 This phrase has been coined to help the general population understand the gravity of the toll that prolonged, consistent sitting can have on our bodies.
 It can be understandably difficult to fully grasp just how serious sitting can be.
 After all, it’s necessary for everyone to rest and sit at times!
 However, the issue we’re facing today is the drastic amount of time that our population is sedentary.
 This sitting “epidemic” has been strongly correlated back to heart disease, type 2 diabetes, some cancers, and other chronic illnesses.
 In short, it’s time to start paying attention.

 Gradual weight gain.
 Did you know prolonged daily sitting significantly impacts the number of calories your body is able to naturally burn?
 Even if you’re not working out per se, walking consistently throughout the day significantly increases general, healthy caloric burn.
 As our modern society is engineered toward sitting more, our collective normal caloric output is decreasing drastically.
 This lifestyle change has contributed greatly to significant weight gain.